darinkhan/STADFinal/README.md

   - run `yarn test` to run all tests
   - run `yarn test --collectCoverage` to run all the tests and collect coverage
   - run `yarn test [filename]` to run the tests in `[filename]`.

+## File stucture
+`Octave-master/src/` contains the instrumented code done with istanbul.
+This is necessary to collect coverage, and does not functionally change the code.

+`Octave-master/src-non-instrumented/` contains the original code without instrumentation.
+This is the SUT.

+`Octave-master/__tests__/` contains all the test files needed to test the backend.
+- `api.test.js` tests all the files in the `Octave-master/src/api/` file except for `auth.js`.
+- `mock.test.js` tests the `Octave-master/src/api/auth.js` file using mocks.
+- `utils.test.js` tests all the utility functions in `Octave-master/src/utils/`.

+`Octave-master/cypress/` contains the front-end tests located in the `e2e/` folder.
+The output files such as screenshots will be generated in `screenshots/` after running the tests.